 Imagine a World Without Diversity, Equity, and Inclusion (DEI)

-I’ve been thinking about what is happening in the USA regarding the dismissal of DEI.
-I see that poorly communicated rhetoric has led to misconceptions about what it is and why it is necessary.
-I also recognise that a lack of understanding and entrenched prejudices have played their part.
-It got me thinking.
-What would a world without DEI look like?
+I’ve been thinking a lot about what is happening in the USA regarding the dismissal of DEI.
+Poorly communicated rhetoric has led to widespread misconceptions about what diversity, equity, and inclusion really are, and why equity diversity inclusion work is necessary.
+A lack of understanding, entrenched prejudices, and unchecked unconscious bias have all played their part.
+It got me thinking: what would a world without DEI actually look like?

 What would it look like?

 It would be a world of sameness, where creativity stagnates because new ideas are suffocated by narrow perspectives.
 Innovation dies because we only hear from those who look, think, and act alike.
 Those who dare to be different would be cast aside, their contributions devalued, their potential untapped.
+Without cultural humility or a willingness to learn from difference, progress simply stops.

-What are you doing to keep DEI alive?
+So the question remains: what are you doing to keep DEI alive?

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).